 What is Engaged Buddhism?

-Engaged Buddhism, also known as Socially Engaged Buddhism, is not a sect but a Buddhist movement.
+Engaged Buddhism, also known as Socially Engaged Buddhism, is not a sect, but a specific movement within the Buddhist religion.
 Founded by Vietnamese Zen monk Thich Nhat Hanh in the 20th century, Engaged Buddhism seeks to apply Buddhist teachings in a more activist and social manner than has been traditional.

 Engaged Buddhism is a cross-denominational movement that involves the lay community as well as monks, western converts as well as eastern Buddhists.
 While maintaining the Buddhist emphasis on inward spiritual growth, Engaged Buddhism also aims to reduce social suffering and oppression through political and social reform.